cafeduke/DukeWiki/ReadMe.md

 - Code block syntax highlighting for markdown viewer and editor.
 - Authentication
   - Secured access using form based authentication where user, password and roles are configured in applicaiton.properties
+  - The password is encrypted using [BCrypt](https://www.javainuse.com/onlineBcrypt) encryption
 - Authorization
   - Users with role READER shall have only read access.
   - Users with role ADMIN shall have create, update and delete access.

 # Getting started